hc2116/hc2116.github.io/index.md

   feature: titleim.jpg
 ---

-I am a PhD-student at University of Edinurgh.
-I am currently working on intelligent anomaly-detection methods for intrusion detection, and my areas of interest include deep learning, data science, as well as vulnerability and intrusion detection.
+I am a researcher at the University of Edinburgh.
+My main focus lies on intelligent anomaly-detection methods for intrusion detection, and my areas of interest include deep learning, data science, as well as vulnerability and intrusion detection.

 <br />